Toyota Prius Insurance Rates

 Rates are averaged for all Toyota Prius models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a condensed summary of the coverage data touched on in this article.
+The points below are a summary of the coverage data touched on in the above illustrations.

-- High-risk drivers with multiple at-fault accidents pay on average $1,470 more each year to buy Toyota Prius insurance
+- Drivers who have multiple accidents or major violations may pay on average $1,470 more per year to insure a Toyota Prius

 Rate Tables and Charts